 In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive) of the Company.
-This amount includes amounts paid to the CEO and former CFO of the Company.
+These amounts include amounts paid to the CEO and CFO of the Company.